 Because the gluten free cookie is a pilot project, it will not be on the order form.
 There is a flyer at gsbadgerland.org that you can print for your troop to use.

 Can gluten free cases be returned?

 Gluten free cookies cannot be returned, but if you have any remaining, please let us know and we can then help get your information to troops that weren't able to participate.

 Can we get more gluten free cookies if we sell out of them?

 IF the council happens to have gluten free cookies remaining after all orders are placed on January 25, then, yes, you will be able to get your troop more cookies.
 However, we are unable to order more from the baker.

 Can we re-order gluten free cookies?

-Possibly, but we can not guarantee it.
-We have a limited number of cases available.
+Possibly, but we cannot guarantee it.
+A very limited number of cases are available.